-All yachts engaged in trade on the Cayman Islands Shipping Register of 500 gross tonnage and above must have a Minimum Safe Manning Document (MSMD) issued by the Cayman Islands Shipping Registry (CISR).
-It is Cayman Islands policy to provide a MSMD for all pleasure yachts of 24 metres and over certified in accordance with the Large Commercial Yacht Code, MSMDs are only issued after consultation with the Owner or Manager.
-Your Classification Society and other organisations are not permitted to issue MSMDs for Cayman Islands yachts.
+All merchant ships registered in the Cayman Islands of 500 gross tonnage and above must have a Minimum Safe Manning Document (MSMD) issued by the Cayman Islands Shipping Registry (CISR).
+MSMDs are only issued after consultation with the Owner or Manager and will state the numbers and categories of officers and crew members that are required to be on board.
+Classification Societies and other organisations are not permitted to issue MSMDs for Cayman Islands ships.